-Earned income is the income you make from your job.
-Whether you own your own business or pick up a few shifts at the coffee shop down the street, the money you make is earned income.
+Earned income is what you make from your job.
+Whether you own your own business or work part-time at the coffee shop down the street, the money you make is earned income.

-Unearned income is income that comes from interest, dividends and capital gains.
-It's money that you make with other money.
-Even if you're actively day trading away on your laptop, the income you make from your investments is considered passive, unearned income.
-"Unearned" doesn't mean you don't deserve that money.
+Unearned income comes from interest, dividends and capital gains.
+It's money that you make from other money.
+Even if you're actively day trading on your laptop, the income you make from your investments is considered passive.
+So in this case, "unearned" doesn't mean you don't deserve that money.
 It simply denotes that you earned it in a different way than through a typical salary.

-The issue of how to tax unearned income is pretty political.
-Some folks say it should be taxed at a rate higher than the earned income tax rate because it is money that people make without working, not from the sweat of their brow.
-Others think the rate should be even lower than it is - preferably as low as possible to encourage investment.
+The question of how to tax unearned income has become a political issue.
+Some say it should be taxed at a rate higher than the earned income tax rate, because it is money that people make without working, not from the sweat of their brow.
+Others think the rate should be even lower than it is, so as to encourage the investment that helps drive the economy.

-Pretty much no one likes to face a giant tax bill come April.
-Of the many (legal) ways to lower your tax liability, tax loss harvesting is among the more complicated.
+No one likes to face a giant tax bill come April.
+Of the many (legal) ways to lower your tax liability, tax-loss harvesting is among the more common - and the more complicated.

 Tax loss harvesting is a way to avoid paying capital gains taxes.
 It relies on the fact that money you lose on an investment can offset your capital gains on other investments.
-By selling unprofitable investments to offset the capital gains realized from selling profitable investments.
+By selling unprofitable investments, you can offset the capital gains that you realized from selling the profitable ones.
 You can write off those losses when you sell the depreciated asset, canceling out some or all of your capital gains on appreciated assets.
 You can even wait and re-purchase the assets you sold at a loss if you want them back, but you'll still get a tax write-off if you time it right.
 Some robo-advisor firms have found ways to automate this process by frequently selling investments at a loss and then immediately buying a very similar asset.
 This allows you to stay invested in the market while still taking advantage of the tax deductions from your losses.

-Some people are devotees of the tax loss harvesting strategy.
+Some people are devotees of the tax-loss harvesting strategy.
 They say it saves you big bucks.
-Others aren't so sure.
-They say that it costs you more in the long run because you're selling assets that could appreciate in the future for a short-term tax break.
+Others say that it costs you more in the long run because you're selling assets that could appreciate in the future for a short-term tax break.
 You're basing your investing strategy not on long-term considerations and diversification but on a short-term tax cut.
-And if you repurchase the stock you're essentially deferring your capital gains taxation to a later year.
-Critics of tax loss harvesting also say that, since there's no way of knowing what changes Congress will make to the tax code, you run the risk of paying high taxes when you sell your assets later.
+And if you re-purchase the stock, you're essentially deferring your capital gains taxation to a later year.
+Critics of tax-loss harvesting also say that, since there's no way of knowing what changes Congress will make to the tax code, you run the risk of paying high taxes when you sell your assets later.

 State Taxes on Capital Gains

-Capital gains aren't just taxed at the federal level.
-Some states levy taxes on capital gains, too.
+Some states also levy taxes on capital gains.
 Most states tax capital gains according to the same tax rates they use for regular income.
-So, if you're lucky enough to live somewhere with no state income tax you won't have to worry about capital gains taxes at the state level.
+So, if you're lucky enough to live somewhere with no state income tax, you won't have to worry about capital gains taxes at the state level.

 New Hampshire and Tennessee don't tax income but do tax dividends and interest.
 The usual high-income tax suspects (California, New York, Oregon, Minnesota, New Jersey and Vermont) have high taxes on capital gains, too.
-A good capital gains calculator takes both federal and state taxation into account.
+A good capital gains calculator, like ours, takes both federal and state taxation into account.

 Capital Gains Taxes on Property

 Your basis in your home is what you paid for it, plus closing costs and non-decorative investments you made in the property, like a new roof.
 You can also add sales expenses like real estate agent fees to your basis.
 Subtract that from the sale price and you get the capital gains.
 When you sell your primary residence, $250,000 of capital gains (or $500,000 for a couple) are exempted from capital gains taxation.
 This is generally true only if you have owned and used your home as your main residence for at least two out of the five years prior to the sale.

-But what if you inherit a home?
-You don't get the $250,000 exemption unless you've owned the house for at least two years as your primary residence.
-But you still get a break.
-The key concept to understand is "step up."
-No, we're not talking about the popular series of dance movies.
+If you inherit a home, you don't get the $250,000 exemption unless you've owned the house for at least two years as your primary residence.
+But you can still get a break if you don't meet that criteria.
 When you inherit a home you get a "step up in basis."

 Say your mother's basis in the family home was $200,000.
 Today the market value of the home is $300,000.
-If your mom passes on the home to you you'll automatically get a stepped up basis equal to the market value of $300,000.
-If you sell the home for that amount you don't have to pay capital gains taxes.
-If you later sell the home for $350,000 you only pay capital gains taxes on the $50,000 difference between the sale price and your stepped up basis.
+If your mom passes on the home to you, you'll automatically get a stepped-up basis equal to the market value of $300,000.
+If you sell the home for that amount then you don't have to pay capital gains taxes.
+If you later sell the home for $350,000 you only pay capital gains taxes on the $50,000 difference between the sale price and your stepped-up basis.
 If you’ve owned it for more than two years and used it as your primary residence, you wouldn’t pay any capital gains taxes.

 At SmartAsset we're all about investing in your future.
-If your investments perform well and you want to sell up you'll have higher tax bills to match.
+If your investments perform well and you want to sell, you'll have higher tax bills to match.
 It's up to you to decide the lengths you want to go to in the quest to trim your capital gains tax liability.
-If you decide to go with a "buy and hold" strategy you won't have to think too much about capital gains until you make a major financial move like tapping into your retirement accounts.
+If you decide to go with a "buy and hold" strategy you won't have to think too much about capital gains until you decide to liquidate your investments.

 Places with the Savviest Investors